What’s next for Score in 2023

 We discussed Score and our vision for workload-centric development in front of a variety of audiences.
 It’s been a great experience to connect with the open source community and exchange ideas.
 We’re grateful for everyone who took the time to get involved.

-If you’re interested in joining our upcoming events, keep an eye out on our blog and community Slack for updates.
+If you’re interested in joining our upcoming events, keep an eye out on our blog and the #score channel on the CNCF Slack for updates.

 Community discussions